listman-io/docs/README.md

 ```

 Don't panic and bear with us, we will explain all the sections and corresponding options below.

-### Config File Samples
-If you like to learn based on examples you could find several predefined config files in the [Config File Examples]() folder.
-That config files will help you to learn how to:
-* Run Multiple Archiving Jobs
-* Use strings equality Filtering Criteria
-* Use boolean equality Filtering Criteria
-* Use "older that N days" Filtering Criteria
-* Export All Items From The List (no Filtering criteria)
-* Download All List Item Attachments
-* Modify single or multiple list item columns after Archiving/Export
-* Run app using different Cron Schedules:
- * run every day
- * run once per month
- * run every 6 hours
- * run every 3 months

 ### How To Verify and Validate Config File
 You could always validate your configuration by running the app with the following command parameters: